Delaware Statutory Trusts: An Option For Replacing Debt

 When an investor purchases fractional ownership in a Delaware statutory trust, they are assigned their fraction of debt as well.
 For example, if a DST is offering a property that has a 30% loan-to-value when the investor invests $350,000, they will be assigned $150,000 in debt, bringing their total purchase price to $500,000.
 Per the IRS, this investment would meet the requirements for any exchange where the relinquished property is sold for equal to or less than $500,000.

 In the case of a DST, the investor never has to obtain the lending on their own.
 Rather, the sponsor secures financing prior to the capital raise, and the investor then has access to the terms approved by the lender.
-Generally, a sponsor’s transaction history and relationship with lenders make them privy to more preferable terms than an individual investor can a.ain.
+Generally, a sponsor’s transaction history and relationship with lenders make them privy to more preferable terms than an individual investor can attain.
 In an environment such as today, this access can be beneficial to investors looking to replace debt.

 Additionally, the debt is non-recourse, and an investor has limited liability—the DST is structured so that investors are protected from personal liability beyond the amount of their investment.